vuejs/vue-cli/README.md

 ### Plugin

-Plugins are locally installed into the project as devDependencies. `@vue/cli-service`'s [built-in commands][5] and [config modules][6] are also all implemented as plugins.
+Plugins are locally installed into the project as dependencies. `@vue/cli-service`'s [built-in commands][5] and [config modules][6] are also all implemented as plugins.
 This repo also contains a number of plugins that are published as individual packages.

 A plugin should export a function which receives two arguments: